- About Us

 Wow, so much confusion on this.

-So if your birthday arrives after you have received ITA, you won’t lose points and your application cannot be refused due for this reason.
+So if your birthday arrives after you have received ITA, you won’t lose points and your application cannot be refused due to this reason.

 Here is the official quote on this: